Monday April 15, 2019

 How Clients Approach Marketing Org Structure and External Agency Resources

 Casey Burnett, Managing Partner, The Burnett Collective

-According to several recent surveys, 75% of marketers are assessing or looking to assess their agency roster in the next 9-12 months, including evaluating internal versus external resourcing.
-Chances are the other 25% of marketers just finished the process.
-Casey Burnett will discuss the trends taking place within client marketing organizations and how marketing’s role is evolving as a result - from marketing org structure changes, to in-house creative/media teams, and how clients are thinking about and using external resources.
-All of these factors impact client+agency relationships, creating some unique challenges, and many opportunities, for savvy agencies.
+Seventy-five percent of marketers are assessing or looking to assess their agency roster, including evaluating internal versus external resourcing, in the next nine to 12 months.
+And chances are the other 25% of marketers just finished the process.
+Casey Burnett will discuss the trends taking place within client marketing organizations and how marketing’s role is evolving as a result—from marketing org structure changes to in-house creative/media teams, and how clients are thinking about and using external resources.
+All of these factors impact client/agency relationships, creating some unique challenges, and many opportunities, for savvy agencies.

 The Client Point-of-View: What Clients Want and Need

-4A's members are interested in learning about client perspectives in today's rapidly changing marketing environment.
-In this session senior client marketers will highlight their consumer, technology and communications challenges and share their perspectives in terms of the needs, wants and expectations that they have for agency services and capabilities.
+What is the client’s perspective in today's rapidly changing marketing environment?
+In this session, senior client marketers will highlight their consumer, technology and communications challenges and share their perspectives in terms of the needs, wants and expectations that they have for agency services and capabilities.
 Panelists will discuss their perspectives on marketing service supplier rosters as well as their thoughts on agency solicitations and pitches.

 You Can’t Compete with an Enemy You Don’t Understand

 EY’s Media and Entertainment Global Agency leader, Rob Quish, will provide perspectives on how leading management consulting firms differ from agencies in their approach to clients, resources, talent, pricing, process, rigor, risk and other business dynamics while illuminating best practices agencies should consider adopting.